 Timothy Smith was elected as Member for Kew in November 2014 and as Shadow Parliamentary Secretary to the Leader of the Opposition in February 2015.

-Tim was born in 1983 and grew up in Camberwell whilst attending Scotch College in Hawthorn and Rugby School in the United Kingdom.
+Tim was born in 1983 and grew up in Camberwell and was educated in Melbourne.
 He now resides in Kew.

 After completing his VCE in 2001 he was accepted into the University of Melbourne and Ormond College where he undertook a Bachelor of Arts in History and Politics.
 During his time as an undergraduate he was a dedicated athlete, gaining selection to the Australian Rowing Team.